left-curve

 Permits

 No permits are required to drive from Kathmandu to Dhunche or Syabrubesi.
-Trekking past Dhunche (into Langtang National Park) does require permits, which staff will scan at Dhunche’s park entrance checkpoint and along the trail.
+Trekking past Dhunche (into Langtang National Park) requires permits, which staff will scan at the park entrance checkpoint and along the trail.
 Be sure to have these in hand before heading out on your trek:

 • Langtang National Park Entry Permit: NPR 3,000 per individual (about USD 25–30).
 This is mandatory for any Langtang National Park trek (starting at Dhunche).
 You can get it in Kathmandu (Nepal Tourism Board office) or at the park checkpoint at Dhunche